Pilots spend a lot of time together in tight quarters, so there's not much that doesn't get discussed at some point in the cockpit.

 "When [you're] flying, you're in the cockpit with that person for eight, 10, 12, or 16 hours," said Youngdale, director of client services at RAA.
 "Money is something pilots like to talk about, so it's a topic that usually comes up in the cockpit."

 Krasnov and Youngdale, along with Jeffrey Baumert (who's also still an active pilot and is chief operating officer of RAA), have been catering to pilots for almost two decades.
 In 1998, they launched Advisor Financial Services, a financial services company for airline employees.
 The business quickly grew and developed a loyal customer base.
 RAA was a friendly competitor with over 30 years of experience serving pilots, and eventually, merger discussions began.
-The two companies formally joined forces last year and currently manage resources of more than $2.5 billion for some 2,900 clients.
+The two companies formally joined forces in 2016 and currently manage resources of more than $2.5 billion for some 2,900 clients.

 There are more than a dozen firms nationwide that cater to the airline industry, but RAA stands out due to its primary focus on pilots, which make up the majority of its customers.

 That is, in part, because there's a lot more to most pilots than their work for the airlines.
 While it wouldn't occur to most passengers, a large percentage of the people who fly them back and forth across the country have a side gig going on as well.

 "There are pilots who are attorneys, that practice law on the side, there are those with construction companies, or real estate; pretty much whatever you can imagine, there is a pilot doing it," said Krasnov, who serves as chief compliance officer for RAA.

 That's due, in part, to the schedule pilots are required to keep and in part to their predilection for staying busy.